hidayathms/terraform-basics/README.md

 ## What will happen when there is change in the code?
 Ist is goint ot destry and create the infra or just upsates the changes as defined in the code.
 ---
+Example:
-Did a change in the tag name, terraform upated the name of the instance with out any disruption Did a change in instance type, terraform shutdow the instance and updated and restarted the instance automatically
+    Did a change in the tag name, terraform upated the name of the instance with out any disruption Did a change in instance type, terraform shutdow the instance and updated and started (disruptive) Did a change of AMI, old instance terminated/destroy and new recreated

+Based on the type of change that you make, terraform is goint to act accordingly, that means based on the type of change it can be disruptive or non-disruptive

+---